 Though almond meal is available in every store, you can also make it at your home easily.
 Just take raw almonds in a food processor and pulse until they have turned to a finely ground almond meal.
 Now in 1 cup of almond meal, add ½ cup of almond oil or olive oil.
 Add few drops of essential oils.
 Lemon, lavender, rose and other essential oils make this scrub more luxurious.
 Now scrub it all over your face.
 Be careful not to get it into your eyes.
 Wash it off using cold water and pat dry.

 Scrubbing is an important part of any skin care routine.
 However, it is much more crucial if you have dry skin.
 Today, many different types of face scrubs are available on the market.
 However, most of them contain chemicals that damage your skin over time.
-Scrubs made at home with natural ingredients are safe and inexpensive, and you can tailor the ingredients to suit your skin’s needs.
+Scrubs made at home with natural ingredients are safe and inexpensive, and you can tailor the ingredients to suit your skin’s needs, like avocado, chickpea flour or the other ingredients mentioned above.
 So, follow the instructions above to make the best DIY scrubs for dry skin.

 Frequently Asked Questions